Congresswoman released ad telling supporters to vote on the wrong day

 The election initially had 16 candidates, but Jackson Lee is now up against State Senator John Whitmire, who took an early lead.
 The two candidates breezed past other contenders in the race that has been focused on crime, infrastructure and potential budget shortfalls, The Associated Press reported.

-Other candidates included sitting Mayor Sylvester Turner (D), former Harris County Clerk Chris Hollins (D), House City Council Member Robert Gallegos, former Houston Metropolitan Transit Authority Chairman Gilbert Garcia and former City Council Member Amanda Edwards, the Texas Tribune reported.
+Other candidates included former Harris County Clerk Chris Hollins (D), House City Council Member Robert Gallegos, former Houston Metropolitan Transit Authority Chairman Gilbert Garcia and former City Council Member Amanda Edwards, the Texas Tribune reported.

 Jackson Lee, who represents Texas’ 18th district, assumed office in 1995.
 She announced in March that she is running for mayor in the already crowded field.
 She said to the people of Houston that she has served them for 28 years and “wants to come home” to be mayor.

-Note: Correction: Houston Mayor Sylvester Turner (D) will be finishing out his term in the coming weeks.
-A previous of this story included incorrect information.